MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/create-table-command.md

 `.create` `table` *TableName* ([columnName:columnType], ...)  [`with` `(`[`docstring` `=` *Documentation*] [`,` `folder` `=` *FolderName*] `)`]

-If the table already exists the command will return success.
+If the table already exists, the command will return success.

 **Example**